 Students who enroll in Sacred Heart University’s Master's in Communication (MACOMM) program full time can complete this advanced degree in just one year, gaining the multimedia experience needed to excel in corporate communications, public relations, journalism, broadcasting, new media marketing, event planning, advertising and similar communications professions.
-“The program combines hands-on production courses with internships and mentorships that have students working out in the field with established communications and media professionals, learning how to create top-quality materials and productions,” said Dr. James Castonguay, director of graduate programs for the Communication and Media Studies Department.
+“The program combines hands-on production courses with internships and mentorships that have students working out in the field with established communications and media professionals, learning how to create top-quality materials and productions,” said James Castonguay, Ph.D., director of graduate programs for the School of Communication & Media Arts.

 |Watch this video to learn more about the MACOMM program|

 Rolling admissions and eight-week classes allow students to enter the program at many points throughout the year, rather than just the spring or fall semester.
 Classes are delivered in person and online – many taught by working communication and public relations experts, digital production professionals and journalists with extensive experience in the field.
 “MACOMM‘s curriculum is intense and exciting, just like the rapidly changing communication and media industry itself,” said Castonguay.
 “We integrate the latest industry-standard technologies, and students are given the opportunity to complete up to four internship experiences with leading communication and media companies in Connecticut and New York.”